-- A’Jamal Byndon – Vice Chair – Founder and Executive Director, Omaha Table Talk
+- A’Jamal Byndon – Vice Chair – Founder and former Executive Director, Omaha Table Talk

 - Fanying Kong, Ph.D. – Treasurer – Professor, College of Arts and Sciences, Bellevue University

 - Jonathan Benjamin-Alvarado, Ph.D. – Member – Dr. Jonathan Benjamin-Alvarado is a Professor of Political Science at the University of Nebraska at Omaha, with an emphasis on Foreign Policy, International Development and Security.
 He is the Assistant Director for Research and Outreach for the Office of Latino and Latin American Studies (OLLAS), and is a Senior Research Associate with the University of Georgia’s Center for International Trade and Security.
 He has conducted research related to Cuba’s efforts to develop a nuclear energy capability and broader infrastructure and energy development issues and is recognized as one of the United States’ leading specialists in this issue area.
 He received his M.A. in International Policy Studies (1993) at the Monterey Institute of International Studies, and a Ph.D. in Political Science from the University of Georgia (1998).
 Additionally, he attended UCLA and Harvard University.